-Many developed countries already have robust erosion control policies in place, but these still need maintenance and replacements.
-On the other hand, developing countries will see increased soil erosion levels on agricultural land, and in many areas, it is causing severe damage.
+Many developed countries have robust erosion control policies in place.
+Developing countries will see increased soil erosion levels on agricultural land, and in many areas, it is causing severe damage.

-Affordable, easily transportable erosion control products produced on a large scale are likely to be in demand for many countries shortly.
+Affordable, easily transportable erosion control products produced on a large scale are likely to be in demand for many countries.

 What New Technology is Available for Erosion and Sediment Control?

 Innovation is changing the way we do things in every area of life, and erosion control is no different.
 From modeling to geotextiles, new technology is discovered or adapted every day, and some of it could help you manage erosion.